 - recently come out of prison or are due to be released.

-If you think supported housing would be right for you or someone you care about, speak to your case manager or contact us for an assessment.
+If you think supported housing would be right for you or someone you care about, speak to your case manager or contact us for a care needs assessment.